Mikaela/mikaela.github.io/PGP/WhyDoISignEmails.html.md

 ### GnuPG level

 If you are using GPG, you can add two lines to your gpg config file.
-In Linux and Mac that means ~/.gnupg/gpg.conf, with Windows it means C:\Users\Username\AppData\Roaming\GnuPG\gpg.conf (or something like that).
+In Linux and Mac that means ~/.gnupg/gpg.conf, with Windows it means "C:\Users\Username\AppData\Roaming\GnuPG\gpg.conf" (or something like that).

 ```
 keyserver pool.sks-keyservers.net